atp800/wildatlas/src/content/travel/reef-safe-sunscreens.md

 While sunscreen is the main skincare product people tend to think about as potentially harmful to ocean life, I think a lot of people forget about other things like moisturisers and makeup.
 These also wash off you into the water, and it’s important to do your research into whatever you use to make sure it’s not damaging.

 Also, while coral reefs are known for being very vulnerable, other aquatic environments are also susceptible to damage from chemicals in toiletries, including fresh water habitats like lakes and rivers.
 And don’t forget your own health!
 This article is focused on reef damage, but there’s evidence to suggest chemicals in sunscreams can be absorbed into the bloodstream.
-While not necessarily unsafe, it’s worth bearing in mind for long-term use.
+While not necessarily dangerous, it’s worth bearing in mind for long-term use.

-And lastly, I’ve tried to cover the main chemicals known or suspected to be damaging, but most toiletries contain tons of ingredients, and it’s hard to way up the risk of every single one.
+And lastly, I’ve tried to cover the main chemicals known or suspected to be damaging, but most toiletries contain tons of ingredients, and it’s hard to weigh up the risks of every single one.
 A lot of them likely haven’t even been studied much in this context.
-The safety of some ingredients is also dependent on the m being properly processed, and other things like ‘parfum’ or ‘fragrance’ are quite ambiguous, and it’s not clear just form the ingredients list what they actually are.
+The safety of some ingredients is also dependent on them being properly processed, and other things like ‘parfum’ or ‘fragrance’ are quite ambiguous, and ultimately it’s not clear just from the ingredients list what they actually are.

 &nbsp;